-- A vehicle does not stay in the alert zone for more than two seconds. - A vehicle is parked in a side lane. - The speed difference between your vehicle and the vehicle you are passing is greater than 6 mph (10 km/h). - An object not detected by the radar sensors approaches or passes your vehicle.
+- A vehicle does not stay in the alert zone for more than two seconds. - A vehicle is parked in a side lane. - The speed difference between your vehicle and the vehicle you are passing is greater than 6 mph (10 km/h). - An object not detected by the radar sensors approaches or passes your vehicle. - A vehicle running in the adjacent lane is a motorcycle or other small vehicle.

-You can change the setting for blind spot information system.
+You can change the setting for the blind spot information system.